metosin/kekkonen/README.md

 ## The Client

 The APIs prodive few extra endpoints for the clients to use, these are found at `kekkonen` namespace.
+There will be both a Clojure(Script) and JavaScript client libraries easy operation of these.

 * `get-all` all (exposed) handlers in the api
 * `get-available` all handlers that can be called by the user (runs validations without calling the body)